ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-sorting/index.md

 ## Client-side Sorting

 When [Infinite Scroll](/server-side-model-row-stores/) is not active, the grid has all the rows needed to sort on the client.
-As such, the SSRM will sort on the client-side when Infinite Scroll is not active.
+As such, the SSRM will sort on the client-side.

 The example below demonstrates Client-side Sorting with no Infinite Scroll.
 Note the following: